peteryxu/aqd-cli-workshop/workshop/02b-advanced-topics.md

 make jokes
 ```

 We will now add this as a context hook to see if we can make our Amazon Q CLI talk like a pirate.
-We use the **"/context hooks"** command, using the "add" to add a context hook.
+We use the **"/hooks"** command, using the "add" to add a context hook.
 We give it a name (in our case, pirate) and then define which of the two kinds of hooks we want to use (in this case, we want to run this every time we prompt).
 Finally we run the command, so here just echoing the markdown doc with the instructions.

 ```
-> /context hooks add pirate --trigger per_prompt --command "cat MYHOOK.md"
+> /hooks add pirate --trigger per_prompt --command "cat MYHOOK.md"
 ```
 You should see output similar to the following:

 ```
-> /context hooks add pirate --trigger per_prompt --command "cat MYHOOK.md"
+> /hooks add pirate --trigger per_prompt --command "cat MYHOOK.md"

 Added profile hook 'pirate'.
 ```